 M: Yes.
-So the trauma that’s got trapped in the body – the Warrior has gone completely offline because it wasn’t safe.
-You may be physically able to fight or flee as a child but you just can’t because you are so totally dependent on the people around you.
-The fear is that it could then just cause something even worse to happen.
+So when trauma gets trapped in the body it’s because the Warrior has gone completely offline because it wasn’t safe.
+Even if you may be physically able to fight or run away as a child you just can’t, because you are so totally dependent on the people around you.
+The fear is that it could then cause something even worse to happen.

 C: And a sort of preoccupation?